Explore the Wild: Discover the Beauty of the Botswana

-Hunda Island is known for its concentrations of game and offers both spectacular wildlife viewing on land, and tranquil adventures on the water.
-This combination of activities makes Tubu Tree Camp a complete Delta adventure.
+Hunda Island, on which Wilderness Tubu Tree Camp is situated on the western side, is known for its concentrations of game and offers both spectacular wildlife viewing on land, as well as tranquil adventures on the water.
+This combination of activities makes time spent at Wilderness Tubu Tree a complete Delta experience.

-Wildlife seen around Tubu Tree includes elephant, lion, Burchell’s zebra, red lechwe, southern giraffe, tsessebe, and blue wildebeest on the floodplains.
-Kudu, impala, bushbuck and leopard are also seen in the forested areas.
-The variety of birdlife is impressive, with dry-land species seen on the larger islands and a multitude of wetland birds seen on the floodplains and waterways.
+Sightings around Wilderness Tubu Tree Camp includes elephant, lion, Burchell’s zebra, red lechwe, southern giraffe, tsessebe, and blue wildebeest on the floodplains.
+Kudu, impala, bushbuck, and leopard are usually seen in the forested areas.
+The variety of birdlife is impressive, with dry-land species seen on the larger islands, and a multitude of wetland birds seen on the floodplains and waterways.